Thierry Henry’s terrible term in management last season reminded us of some other great players who couldn’t make it as managers.

 So it’s not that all that surprising that Henry was sacked just three months into his reign, winning a grand total of five games in all competitions.

-Arsenal’s record goalscorer isn’t the first person to get a job in football on the back of his playing career or links to a club and he certainly won’t be the last either.
+Arsenal’s record goalscorer isn’t the first person to get a job in football on the back of his playing career or links to a club and he certainly won’t be the last either if recent times are anything to go by.
 Let’s take a look at some terrific players who ended up failing miserably when they moved to the bench.

 Win %: 35.71